-Tethya lyncurium concentrated BaP (benzo[a]pyrene)to 40 times the external concentration and no significant repair of DNA was observed in the sponges, which, in higher animals, would likely lead to cancers.
-As sponge cells are not organized into organs the long-term effects are uncertain (Zahn et al., 1981).
-No information was found on the intolerance of the characterizing sponges or barnacles to hydrocarbons.
-However, other littoral barnacles generally have a high tolerance to oil (Holt et al., 1995) and were little impacted by the Torrey Canyon oil spill (Smith, 1968).
+No information is available on the intolerance of Balanus crenatus to hydrocarbons.
+However, other littoral barnacles generally have a high tolerance to oil (Holt et al., 1995) and were little impacted by the Torrey Canyon oil spill (Smith, 1968), so Balanus crenatus is probably fairly resistant to oil.